fprime-community/fprime-amsat-reference/README.md

 1. CDHDeployment - Executes on the Raspberry Pi Zero that manages command and telemetry of the AMSAT® CubeSat.
 This board also manages the PI Camera.
 2. MainDeployment - Executes on the Raspberry Pi Pico mounted on the AMSAT® CubeSat Main Board.

 This Git Repo contains the source code, CMAKE build files, configuration files, etc for the Raspberry Pi Zero CDHDeployment only.
-For the Raspberry Pi Pico MainDeployment please reference the following Git Repo [TBD].
+For the Raspberry Pi Pico MainDeployment please reference the following Git Repo [https://github.com/fprime-community/fprime-amsat-main-board-reference].

 ## Building the AMSAT® CubeSat F' Command and Data Handling Raspberry PI Zero 2 Executable

 ### Building CDHDeployment
-The CDHDeployment executes on the Rasberry Pi Zero 2 executing Linux OS.
+The CDHDeployment executes on the Raspberry Pi Zero 2 executing Linux OS.
 In order to properly build, the Raspberry PI ARM Cross-Compiler must be installed on the development computer:
 1. `cd CDHDeployment`
 2. `fprime-util generate aarch64-linux -f` (Note: -f will delete any existing previous aarch64-linux build)
 3. `fprime-util build aarch64-linux`